Cybersecurity – Living in a Digital World…

 - The International Standards Organization (ISO) frameworks ISO/IEC 27001 and 27002

-The NIST Framework for Improving Critical Infrastructure Cybersecurity, sometimes just called the “NIST cybersecurity framework,” is, as its name suggests, is intended to be used to protect critical infrastructure like power plants and dams from cyber attack.
+The NIST Framework for Improving Critical Infrastructure Cybersecurity, sometimes just called the “NIST cybersecurity framework,” is, as its name suggests, is intended to be used to protect critical infrastructure like power plants and dams from cyber attacks.
 However, its principles can apply to any organization that seeks better security.
 It is one of several NIST standards that cover cybersecurity.

 The framework’s core is a list of cybersecurity functions that follow the basic pattern of cyber defense: identify, protect, detect, respond, and recover.
 The framework provides an organized mechanism for identifying risks and assets that require protection.
 It lists the ways the organization must protect these assets by detecting risks, responding to threats, and then recovering assets in the event of a security incident.

 For example, under Protect, the framework contains a category known as PR.DS, which stands for “Protect Data Security.”
 Going deeper into the framework, PR.DS has seven sub-categories, each intended to ensure the protection of data.
 These include controls for protecting data at rest (PR.DS-1), protecting data in transit (PR.DS-2), and so on.
 To comply with PR.DS-1, for instance, the organization might mandate encryption of data at rest.